Maverick0351a/Oscillink/README.md

 Notes:

-- The workflow uses PEP 517 builds via `python -m build` and uploads with Twine.
+- The workflow builds with PEP 517 (`python -m build`) and publishes using `pypa/gh-action-pypi-publish@release/v1` via OIDC (`id-token: write`).
-- If you prefer GitHub OIDC Trusted Publishing (no API tokens), you can switch to `pypa/gh-action-pypi-publish` with `id-token: write` permissions and configure the PyPI project to trust this repo.
-The current setup uses tokens for simplicity.
+- No repository secrets are required for publishing.
+If you want to fall back to token-based publishing, reintroduce Twine with `PYPI_API_TOKEN`/`TEST_PYPI_API_TOKEN` secrets and remove OIDC permissions.

 ---